Seiten

 What is the L Blanket visa?

-• USCIS's high application fees,
+• high USCIS application fees,

-• the translation costs and
+• translation costs and

-• the time-consuming compilation of company documents.
+• time-consuming compilation of company documents.

 Arbeitsvisum für die USA beantragen